labermt/CST126SRS02/README.md

 Unresolved Issues:  None.

+Notes:

-Notes:  char name [257];
+- char name [257];
-		std::cin << setw(256) << name;
+- std::cin << setw(256) << name;
-		check for nullptr presence in test cases. if present, short circuit output the input in reverse line by line
+- check for nullptr presence in test cases. if present, short circuit
+- output the input in reverse line by line
-		Vectors and Linked List are forbidden
+- vector and Linked List are forbidden

 ---

 Purpose: